immotal/KittyMemo/docs/guide/README.md

 ## App Introduction

-CatNote is an app for macOS that allows users to quickly record information without interrupting their workflow.
+KittyMemo is an app for macOS that allows users to quickly record information without interrupting their workflow.
 This includes capturing fleeting inspirations, noting down ad-hoc tasks assigned on the fly, and retaining information from conversations with colleagues.

 ## Core Features